RedNax67/MMM-WunderGround/README.md

-# Module: Weather Forecast
+# Module: Weather Underground Forecast
-The `weatherforecast` module is one of the default modules of the MagicMirror.
+This is a module for MagicMirror, modified of the default `weatherforecast` module.

-This module displays the weather forecast for the coming week, including an an icon to display the current conditions, the minimum temperature and the maximum temperature.
+This is similar to the default `weatherforecast` module, however it has additional functionality (such as displaying the probability of precipitation for each day).
+It also retrieves its data from Weather Underground instead of OpenWeatherMap.

 ## Using the module